 The United Nations has suspended all aid convoys to Syria following the attack on aid trucks, which could amount to a "war crime", according to UN official Jens Laerke.

-Air raids rocked northern Syria's Aleppo province on Tuesday, hours after 18 lorries in the UN convoy were hit in an area west of Aleppo city.
+Air raids rocked northern Syria's Aleppo province on Tuesday, hours after 18 lorries in the UN convoy were hit in the Uram al-Kubra district west of Aleppo city.

-Secretary-General Ban Ki-moon, speaking at the UN General Assembly in New York, called those who attacked the trucks "cowards".
+Ban Ki-moon, UN secretary-general , speaking at the General Assembly in New York, called those who attacked the convoy "cowards".

-"Powerful patrons that keep feeding the war machine also have blood on their hands," Ban added.
+"Powerful patrons that keep feeding the war machine also have blood on their hands," Ban said.

-The United States said it was unclear if it was a Russian or Syrian plane that hit the 31-truck UN aid convoy late on Monday, but officials placed the blame on Moscow, a key ally of embattled Syrian President Bashar al-Assad.
+The US said it was unclear if it was a Russian or Syrian plane that hit the 31-truck UN aid convoy late on Monday, but officials placed the blame on Moscow, the key ally of embattled Syrian President Bashar al-Assad.

 "The Americans are firmly blaming the Russians, saying they're not reining in Damascus," Al Jazeera's Stephanie Dekker reported from Gaziantep, on the Syrian border.